SuperOfficeDocs/superoffice-docs/user-guide/en/admin/Sale/create-new-sales-guide.md

 3. In the list at the top, select the sale type you want to create a sales guide for.
 The stages selected for this sale type are displayed in the list underneath.

+    > [!NOTE]
-    **Note**: If the sale type is not set up to have a sales guide, you need to click **Click here to turn on guide** at the bottom of the screen.
+    > If the sale type is not set up to have a sales guide, you need to click **Click here to turn on guide** at the bottom of the screen.
 If there are no stages defined for the sale type, you need to click **Click here to add stages** at the bottom of the screen.
 You can also edit the sale type by clicking the **Edit** button at the top.

 4. Select the required stage in the list.
 The stage's details are shown at the bottom of the screen.